 PCSAS accreditation is voluntary.
 Programs do not derive either automatic or exclusive benefits from PCSAS accreditation, although they may experience other benefits from their accreditation status.
 Programs initiate the accreditation process by submitting a notice of interest to the Executive Director determine eligibility.
 Assuming they are deemed eligible, they submit the required application materials, pay the associated application fee, and receive a site visit prior to being evaluated by the Review Committee and being given a decision.
 The Review Committee has only two decision options: to accredit or to deny accreditation.
 A program receiving a denial must wait one year before reapplying.

-To be accredited, a program must provide all of its graduates with first-class, science-centered application training, including practicum and internship training, thereby qualifying the graduates for psychological licensure to serve as independent providers of psychological services, to act as supervisors and trainers of others providers, and to integrate their scientific and applied training in such roles as treatment developers, evaluators, educators, and disseminators.
+To be accredited, a program must provide all of its graduates with first-class, science-centered training in clinical application, including practicum and internship training, thereby qualifying the graduates for psychological licensure to serve as independent providers of psychological services, to act as supervisors and trainers of others providers, and to integrate their scientific and clinical training in such roles as treatment developers, evaluators, educators, and disseminators.

 To be eligible for PCSAS accreditation, an applicant program must demonstrate a strong commitment to high-quality science-centered education and training in clinical psychology, with an emphasis on integrating research and application.
 This commitment must be articulated explicitly in the program's documents, public disclosures, and web site; must be operationalized through a coherent educational plan, curriculum, and allocation of resources; and must be demonstrated in the activities and accomplishments of the program's faculty, students, and graduates.